Dejan Savićević: 1990 World Cup

 In the knockout stages, Savićević was again on the bench for the start of the match against Spain in the excruciating late afternoon heat of Verona, but got his chance early into the second half with the score still tied at 0–0, coming on for largely ineffective club teammate Darko Pančev.
 Substituting a striker for a midfielder meant that Osim changed his formation from 3–5–2 to a bit more defensive 3–6–1 with only Zlatko Vujović upfront.
 The match was soon taken over by Dragan Stojković who scored a beautiful goal in the 78th minute, but the score at the end of 90 minutes was 1–1, with Savićević putting in a confident performance.
 In the extra time, Stojković scored his second of the match on a masterfully placed free-kick.
 Incidentally, the free-kick came after a foul on Savićević during one of his surging runs across the midfield from right to left.

 Despite his satisfactory showing against the Spaniards, Savićević was benched again for the quarterfinal clash against reigning world champions Argentina four days later.
 Starting the match in a 4–5–1 formation, Osim had Zoran Vulić back in the lineup as part of the four-man defensive unit, and youngster Prosinečki replacing injured Katanec in midfield while Vujović was now alone in attack from the very start.
 Riding behind midfield playmaker Stojković, Yugoslavia looked very good throughout the match even when reduced to ten men following the 31st-minute expulsion of Refik Šabanadžović.
 Somewhat surprisingly, Osim did not make any substitutions after the sending-off, deciding to wait until 15 minutes into the second half to put on Savićević instead of Sušić.
 Savićević's fresh legs gave the team a much-needed infusion of energy and another target in the middle for Stojković to pass to after his surging runs, however, Savićević was not able to convert on any of them.
 The most glaring miss came early on in the extra time as Stojković masterfully got free on the right side before providing a perfect pass to Savićević who was unmarked 5–6 meters from the goal line.
 Alone in front of keeper Sergio Goycochea and with a goal at his mercy, Savićević somehow put the ball over the bar.
 It was one of the best chances created by either team throughout the entire match.

 Euro 92

-Dejan Savićević was called by Yugoslavia national football team to UEFA Euro 1992, but the nation would be suspended due to the Yugoslav Wars.
+Savićević was called by Yugoslavia national football team to UEFA Euro 1992, but the nation would be suspended due to the Yugoslav Wars.

 1998 World Cup

-Dejan Savićević was picked as a part of Yugoslavia's national squad for the 1998 FIFA World Cup.
+Savićević was picked as a part of Yugoslavia's national squad for the 1998 FIFA World Cup.
 He appeared in two games, the first one being a group-stage game against the United States and the second one against the Netherlands.